christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 > Grünfeld: "I think it's a good call, keeping your livestock near the house for the time being.
 It sounds like these kobolds may be looking for easy targets and might avoid your house completely, but they'd probably be back soon if you let your cows roam.
 >
 > It also sounds to me like you're looking for more than hired hands to patrol and guard your land from kobolds indefinitely.
-You're looking for someone that can drive them out for good."
+You're looking for someone that can drive them out."

 I'll test Grünfeld's Charisma now to determine whether he managed to influence Jaddoc at all with his delivery of these lines.
 Neither Chainmail nor OD&D includes rules for performing ability checks, so I found a supplementary article from [the first ever issue of Dragon magazine](https://annarchive.com/files/Drmg001.pdf) entitled "How to use Non-Prime Requisite Character Attributes" that gives the earliest ability check I've been able to find.